BMHLab/AHBAprocessing/code/dataProcessing/README_processingPipeline.txt

 Binary indication of expression values exceeding the background are determined by AHBA.

-'Mean': mean of all availabel probes for a gene is calculated.
+'Mean': mean of all available probes for a gene is calculated.

 'Random': a probe is selected at random.